 Lanell “KO” Bellows was born in Kansas City, Missouri on November 27, 1985.
 He maintains that his upbringing provided him with an indestructible mentality.
 At a young age, Bellows found himself caught up in numerous fights, naturally deciding that boxing was what he wanted to do.
-Despite the lack of any documented amateur experience, his innate ability lends credence to his promise as a professional.
+Despite the lack much amateur experience, his innate ability lends credence to his promise as a professional.

-Bellows sparred with Floyd Mayweather for the first time during Floyd’s preparation for his fight against Miguel Cotto.
-Floyd was impressed with Bellows’ heart and his desire to go the extra mile.
-This led Floyd to believe that Bellows could someday be a prolific fighter.
-He signed along the dotted line with Mayweather Promotions in 2012.
+Bellows sparred with Floyd Mayweather for the first time during preparation for his fight against Miguel Cotto.
+Mayweather was impressed with Bellows’ heart and his desire to go the extra mile.
+This led Mayweather to believe that Bellows could become a prolific fighter.
+Bellows signed with Mayweather Promotions in 2012.

-Bellows is not just a boxing success story, he’s also a father, a brother, and a son who puts his family at the center of his world.
-Checking out the latest movie release, spending time with his kids, and playing basketball are just a few of the ways that Bellows chooses to spend his free time.
-Bellows also mentioned that if he weren’t boxing he’d be a barber.
+Bellows is not just a boxing success story; he’s also a father, brother, and son who puts his family at the center of his world.
+Checking out the latest movie release, spending time with his kids, and playing basketball are just a few of the ways that Bellows spends his free time.
+He says if he weren’t boxing he’d be a barber.

-He attributes his early success as a professional to the training he has received from his coach Rafael Ramos.
+He attributes his early success as a professional to the training he has received from his former coach Rafael Ramos.
 Bellows believes that Ramos helped him make the leap from fighting aimlessly as a kid to boxing with focus as a professional.
-His focus, foundation, and access to the best boxing resources in the world will surely keep “Mr. Knocc Out” on the tip of the boxing world’s tongue.
+His focus, foundation, and access to the best boxing resources in the world will surely keep “KO” on right track in becoming a great boxer under the Mayweather Promotions banner.